CiwPython/Ciw/docs/Reference/distributions.rst

 Empirical Distributions
 -----------------------

-There are two methods of defining empirical distributions in Ciw, either through inputting a list of observations, or through giving a path to a :code:`.csv` file containing observations:
+There are two methods of defining empirical distributions in Ciw, either by inputting a list of observations, or through giving a path to a :code:`.csv` file containing observations:

 Input list of observations::